 GPA: A cumulative graduate GPA of at least 3.00.
 Individual graduate programs may have higher GPA requirements.

-Grades: Accumulation of no more than 5 credits of N or F grades, regardless of GPA.
+Grades: Accumulation of no more than 5 credits of N or F grades in graduate courses, regardless of GPA.
 See Grades and Incompletes for more information.

-Incompletes: Accumulation of no more than 7 credits of Incompletes.
+Incompletes: Accumulation of no more than 7 credits of Incompletes in graduate courses.

 Program-Specific Requirements: In compliance with program-level requirements, which may be more stringent than the Division of Graduate Studies’ minimums.
-Programs may also have other criteria, such as research progress, examinations, or other milestones.
+Programs may also have other criteria, such as professional behavior standards, research progress, examinations, or other milestones.
 Any such requirements must be documented within a handbook or other departmental materials.

 Unsatisfactory academic standing includes: